LHCGreg/dbsc/mongodbsc.Integration/readme.txt

 ﻿To run these integration tests, you must have MongoDB running locally on the standard port.

-Run setup_source_database.js on a new database called mongodbsc_test_source.

-mongo localhost/mongodbsc_test_source setup_source_database.js.
+Run setup_source_database.js on your local mongod by starting the mongo shell and running

+load("path/to/setup_source_database.js");

+You must have a second mongod running on port 30017 with authentication enabled (auth = true in the config).

+On the second mongod, start a mongo shell conecting to this other mongod (mongo --port 30017) and run

+load("path/to/setup_source_database_2.js");

 mongo and mongodump must be on your PATH.